Anku5hk/Programmers_guide_to_Python/book.md

 def cube_num(n):
   return n**3

-# assigning a function to a variable, it is not same as calling a function
+# assigning a function to a variable/data structure, it is not same as calling a function
 # Notice: no rounded brackets on the function
 my_var = cube_num
 print(my_var) # <function cube_num at 0x000001C1FDFAF0D0>
 # 'my_var' now points to the 'cube_num()', so calling 'my_var' is calling 'cube_num'
 print(my_var(2)) # 8

-## passing a function as argument to another function
+# passing a function as argument to another function
 print(square_num(2)) # 4
 # pass function as argument
 print(square_num(2, my_var)) # 8